-- A. The term of the Housing Choice Voucher, the PHHC's policy on extensions and how suspensions of the voucher term works under HUD regulation, and the procedure for requesting an extension ; - B. Information on how the PHHC determines the housing assistance payment and total tenant payment for the family; - C. Information on how the payment standard is determined, exception payment standard rent areas, and the utility allowance schedule;

-- D. How the PHHC determines the maximum rent for an assisted unit: - Ε. Where the family may lease a unit, including an explanation of how portability works and an explanation of how portability works, including information on how the family's assistance can be affected through rescreening by the Receiving Housing Authority, changes in the subsidy and payment standards, other elements of the portability process that could affect the family's assistance and a list of names, addresses and phone numbers of contact persons at neighboring housing authorities: - F. The HUD-required tenancy addendum that provides the language that must be included in any assisted lease, and a sample contract; - The request for approval of the tenancy form and an explanation of G. how to request PHHC approval of a unit: - Η. A statement of the PHHC's policy on providing information to prospective owners.
+- A. The term of the Housing Choice Voucher, the PHHC's policy on extensions and how suspensions of the voucher term works under HUD regulation, and the procedure for requesting an extension; - B. Information on how the PHHC determines the housing assistance payment and total tenant payment for the family; - C. Information on how the payment standard is determined, exception payment standard rent areas, and the utility allowance schedule; - D. How the PHHC determines the maximum rent for an assisted unit; - E. Where the family may lease a unit, including an explanation of how portability works and an explanation of how portability works, including information on how the family's assistance can be affected through rescreening by the Receiving Housing Authority, changes in the subsidy and payment standards, other elements of the portability process that could affect the family's assistance and a list of names, addresses and phone numbers of contact persons at neighboring housing authorities; - F. The HUD-required tenancy addendum that provides the language that must be included in any assisted lease, and a sample contract; - G. The request for approval of the tenancy form and an explanation of how to request PHHC approval of a unit; - H. A statement of the PHHC's policy on providing information to prospective owners.
 This policy requires applicants to sign disclosure statements allowing the PHHC to provide prospective owners with the family's current and prior addresses and the names and addresses of the landlords for those addresses.
-(This policy has been incorporated onto the Request for Tenancy Approval Form, which they sign). - Ι. The PHHC's subsidy standards, including when the PHHC will consider granting exceptions to the standards, such as for a reasonable accommodation to a person with disabilities; - J. Materials, (e.g., The HUD brochure "A Good Place to Live") on how to select a unit and any additional information on selecting a unit that HUD provides; - K. The HUD-required lead-based paint brochure; - L. Information on Federal, State, and local equal opportunity laws; the brochure "Fair Housing: It's Your Right;" and a copy of the housing discrimination complaint form - Μ. A list of landlords or other resources (such as newspapers, organizations, and online search tools) known to the PHHC who may be willing to lease a unit to the family or help the family find a unit, including owners with properties located outside areas of poverty or minority concentration; - N. Notice that if the family includes a person with disabilities, the family may request a current list of accessible units known to the PHHC that may be available, and also that they may request an exception payment standard when needed as a reasonable accommodation;
+(This policy has been incorporated onto the Request for Tenancy Approval Form, which they sign). - I. The PHHC's subsidy standards, including when the PHHC will consider granting exceptions to the standards, such as for a reasonable accommodation to a person with disabilities; - J. Materials, (e.g., The HUD brochure "A Good Place to Live") on how to select a unit and any additional information on selecting a unit that HUD provides; - K. The HUD-required lead-based paint brochure;